gx-ai-architect/adk-python/sdg_agent_app/README.md

 export OPENAI_API_KEY=your_openai_api_key
 ```

 2. Setup the SDG Hub MCP server:
 https://github.com/Red-Hat-AI-Innovation-Team/sdg-mcp-server

 That's it!
 The system will guide you through creating training data with natural language interaction.

+3. Update the Hardcoded Root Dir / Target Dir in agents